All Products

 Note

-2. Run the following command to deploy MSE Sync:
+2. Run the following command to deploy MSE Sync.

 kubectl apply -f mse-sync-deployment.yaml

-1. Download the binary package of MSE Sync.
+1. Download the MSE Sync binary package.

 curl https://msesync.oss-cn-hangzhou.aliyuncs.com/MseSync.zip --output msesync.zip